dtrezise/ai-workflow-systems/README.md

 Open Systems   → Control, Refine, Integrate, Deliver

 ---

+## From Workflows to Systems

+The following systems demonstrate how the same underlying architecture extends beyond workflows into real-world applications.

 ## AI System Architectures Across Domains

 The same system architecture can be applied across fundamentally different domains—data analysis, investigative intelligence, human development, and digital economies.